Given14/Project-1-Restaurant-Website/README.md

 - To deploy, set up a domain and hosting (e.g., Bluehost), and use the SFTP extension in VS Code for uploading your files to the server.
 ## Feedback

-If you have any feedback, please reach out to us via:
+If you have any feedback, please reach out to me via:
 - bento.me/andrinrenz